 - Promotion of potential consensus finding on standards.

-- Products to be discussed by this group include nanomedicines / nanomaterial in drug products and borderline and combination products.
+- Products to be discussed by this group include nanomedicines / nanomaterial in drug products and combination products.

 - Methodologies used during the development and evaluation of such products shall be considered as well.